Joseph H. Battenfield: Tinner, railroad venture, and land office register

 A notice was given in 1875 that the firm of Battenfield & Fowler was dissolved.
 In 1880, Joseph is recorded working as a "tinner."
 He opened a new "stove and tinshop" that summer.

 In 1880, Battenfield was one of the five investors and directors in a railroad venture that would have run between Russellville and North Dardanelle.
 On June 22, 1880, articles of association and incorporation were filed for a railroad from Russellville to Dardanelle with a capital stock of $35,000.
 However, the venture was never pursued and others invested in what became the short line Dardanelle and Russellville Railroad (D&RR).
 To this day, D&RR operates a 4.8-mile (7.7 km) line from Russellville, where it interchanges with Union Pacific, to North Dardanelle, across the Arkansas River from Dardanelle, Arkansas.

 Battenfield was Adjutant of the E. M. Stanton Post No. 68, G.A.R. in 1889.

-In the 1890s, Battenfield was appointed Register for the Dardenelle District United States Land Office.
+In the 1890s, Battenfield was appointed Register for the Dardanelle DistrictUnited States General Land Office.
 District land offices were the basic operating units that conducted the business of transferring title from the public domain to other parties, such as homesteaders.
 The "register" was the top official for a district land office.
 Registers were nominated by the president and approved by the Senate.
-The Dardenelle District included the following counties: Conway, Crawford, Franklin, Garland, Johnson, Logan, Montgomery, Perry, Polk, Pope, Saline, Scott, Sebastian, and Yell.
-Battenfield served as register from 1897 until the Dardanelle Land Office was consolidated with the Little Rock office January 30, 1909.
+The Dardanelle District included the following counties: Conway, Crawford, Franklin, Garland, Johnson, Logan, Montgomery, Perry, Polk, Pope, Saline, Scott, Sebastian, and Yell.
+Battenfield served as register from 1897 until the Dardanelle Land Office was consolidated with the Little Rock office on January 30, 1909.